-In a book written back in 1810, it was noted that only savage nations, uneducated people and children enjoyed vivid colours.
+In a book written back in 1810, Goethe noted that only savage nations, uneducated people and children enjoyed vivid colours.
 He is far from the only person to believe intellectual and aesthetic purity are best expressed in monochrome.
 Le Corbusier, John Pawson and Steve Jobs have all flirted with the idea.
 So too, Australia’s greatest architects and designers.

 And when we asked Dulux to reveal its most popular shades, it is whites and pale tones, neutral and quiet, that rate best.
 These colours wrap around you, without being overwhelming or attention-seeking.
 Thomas Hamel, one of Australia’s greatest designers, is also a fan.

 Here are the best Dulux paint colours according to the legendary Australian brand’s colour expert, Andrea Lucena-Orr.
 Plus more than a few of Hamel’s favourite, all-purpose whites such as the one featured in the blissful bedroom, pictured.

 It is the white chosen more often than any other.
 An ochre-based, versatile, universally flattering white, that is the perfect wall colour.
 We used Antique throughout our Sydney apartment because it has lots of north-eastern light.